Gormezoglu/Gormezoglu/readme.md

 #### Life-long Learner from Ankara / Turkey

-I'm MSc student in Information Systems at METU.
+I'm Economist and MSc student in Information Systems at METU.
 I love to learn new things daily.
 Developing skills on data-oriented tasks.

 🌱 Currently, learning Django Framework